danielholmstrom/dictalchemy/README.md

 # Add asdict() and fromdict() methods to SQLAlchemy declarative models

-dictutils add the helpers asdict() and fromdict() to SQLAlchemy declarative models.
-Currently documentations is lacking and the API is under development.
+dictutils add the helper methods asdict() and fromdict() to SQLAlchemy declarative models.

 Currently this works with synonyms and simple relations-ships as one-to-many and many-to-many.
 Relationships can be followed in many levels.

-The only collection currently supported is sqlalchemy.orm.collections.InstrumentedList.
+The only collections currently supported is sqlalchemy.orm.collections.InstrumentedList and sqlalchemy.orm.collections.MappedCollection.

 ## Status